 - Asana = pose

-- Stretches spine, back muscles, hamstrings and groins
+- Stretches the spine, back muscles, hamstrings, and groins.

 MUDRA: Apana Mudra

-Because Janu Sirsasana is helpful for digestive issues, practicing Apana mudra can increase the power of the pose.
-Apana mudra, which is known to detox the body and improve the condition of the skin, is practiced by bringing the ring and middle fingers to meet the thumbs, leaving your pinky and index fingers extended straight out.
+Apana mudra is thought to detox the body and improve the condition of the skin.
+This gesture is practiced by bringing the ring and middle fingers to meet the thumbs, leaving your pinky and index fingers extended straight out.
 Practice the mudra with both hands at the same time.